 Below we’ve included all of the muscles involved during the middle back stretch and a brief explanation of their anatomy.

-- Obliques – Obliques are muscles in your midsection located on either side of the abs (core muscles in the anterior center of the trunk also known as six pack) and are responsible for rotation, lateral flexion, and trunk stabilization.
+- Obliques – Your obliques are located on either side of your abdominals, functioning to rotate, laterally flex, and stabilize the trunk.
 The obliques get a nice stretch during this exercise due to the rotation.

 There you have it, the simplest stretch in existence but that works.
 People of all experience levels can use this technique to loosen up a tight lower back and there are some awesome variations when you’re ready for more advanced versions or even alternatives, several of which we’ve included in this guide.